William John Sutton: Respected scientist

 In his final years Sutton became a powerful person in British Columbia.
 He was Chairman of the Western Branch of the Canadian Mining Institute and vice-president of the Canadian Mining Institute (1914); as well as being a Fellow of the Royal Geological Society of London.
 He sat on the Board of Trade, and had been president of the Natural History Society (1912).
 He campaigned for a well-equipped seismological station at Victoria (a new Meteorological Station was built at Gonzales Height, Victoria in 1916) and was also a founding member of the Royal Astronomical Society in Victoria, being a member of the executive committee and instrumental in forming the Centre in Victoria.

 Pacific Museum of Earth, Vancouver

 Sutton is credited with identifying 35 notable occurrences of minerals in Canada, see A List of Canadian Mineral Occurrences, Robert A.A.
 Johnson, 1915.
 His unique collection of minerals and fossils was one of the founding collections of the Geology Museum of the University of British Columbia at the Beaty Biodiversity Museum and is on show at the Pacific Museum of Earth, Vancouver.

-Name lives on
+Legacy

 William John Sutton's influence on Vancouver Island is visible in the places named after him, such as Sutton Pass, Sutton Boulders, Lost Shoe Creek and Sutton Rock; as well as the Sutton Limestones.